kris-chin/.dotfiles/TUTORIAL.md

 bruh. eww uses a LOT of CPU.
 I watched my CPU usage for Xorg drop from 50% to 3% when I killed it..
 I don't have a fix for this yet, but it's good to know.

+# HDMI Audio

+Regarding HDMI audio, as much as I really want to have a script for it, just use `pavucontrol`, you can use it to specify which output your audio comes out of